Skip to main content

 <!-- other lines omitted -->

 You can export the current configuration as a template, edit it locally, and then import it again.
-See section 3.8 of the Primus User Guide E25.
+See Section 3.8 "Configuration with XML Export and Import" in the Primus User Guide.

 SETUP → CONFIGURATION → IMPORT/EXPORT → SECURITY CONFIG EXPORT